Can Dogs Eat Peanut Butter Crackers? Dietary Guidance

 DIY Doggy Peanut Butter Cracker Recipe

 There are laundry lists of peanut butter snacks you can whip up for your dog in your home.
 Here are a few really easy-to-make peanut butter crackers.
-You don’t even have to bake anything.
+Unless they contain flour, you may not even have to bake anything.
 Just mix up the ingredients and spread them on a dog-safe cracker treat.
+But offer the treats to your dog in moderation, not more than 10% of their total daily food intake, and less if they haven’t eaten them before.
+New treats or food can cause a stomach upset in some dogs.

 Cookie Rookie Peanut Butter Dog Treats